+Which leads to everyone's favorite question: What does this mean for monetary policy?
+By which, I obviously mean interest rates, which is apparently what most people care about.
 As I say without fail, policy is data dependent.
 And the difficulty of being data dependent is that data can be all over the place.
-Until I have more confidence that inflation will be moving back to 2 percent, I'll continue to be in wait-and-see mode.
+Until I have more confidence that inflation will be moving back to 2%, I'll continue to be in wait-and-see mode.
 That doesn't mean I'm changing my forecast; it means economic forecasting and the data-based assessments required to make impactful policy decisions are two different things.
 I'll be looking at the evidence, and, as I've said almost as much as I've uttered the phrase "data dependent," every FOMC meeting is on the table.

 I still believe this will be the year for liftoff, and I still believe that waiting too long to raise rates poses its own risks.
-I know not everyone agrees and there are those who believe we should wait until we're nipping at the heels of 2 percent.
+I know not everyone agrees and there are those who believe we should wait until we're nipping at the heels of 2%.
 My reasons for advocating a rise before that happens remain the same.
-Monetary policy has long and variable lags, as Milton Friedman famously taught us.
-7 Specifically, research shows it takes at least a year or two to have its full effect.8 We're therefore dealing with my favorite analogy: The car speeding towards a red light.
+Monetary policy has long and variable lags, as Milton Friedman (1961) famously taught us.
+Specifically, research shows it takes at least a year or two to have its full effect (Havranek and Rusnak 2013).
+We're therefore dealing with my favorite analogy: The car speeding towards a red light.

 If you don't ease up on the gas, you'll have to slam on the brakes, possibly even skidding into the intersection.
-Waiting until we're close enough to dance with 2 percent means running the very real risk of having to dramatically raise rates to reverse course, which could destabilize markets and potentially derail the recovery.
+Waiting until we're close enough to dance with 2% means running the very real risk of having to dramatically raise rates to reverse course, which could destabilize markets and potentially derail the recovery.
 I see a safer course in starting sooner and proceeding more gradually.